neverfap-deluxe/nfd-api/content/articles/EDIT--INTRO-what-is-neverfap.md

 <!-- Talk about process, how it's a process. -->
 <!-- What does it achieve?
 It achieves freedom in how you want to live your life.
 No longer are you defined by your relation to dopamine. -->

-NeverFap is a comprehensive method of overcoming porn addiction.
+NeverFap Deluxe is a comprehensive method of overcoming porn addiction.

 It is the easiest and most effective method I know, based on my own experiences with overcoming porn addiction over the past five years.

-{{< hr3 "I would describe NeverFap as a system which is designed to give you self-control." >}}
+{{< hr3 "I would describe NeverFap as a system which is designed to provide you with control." >}}

-Self-control over your mind.
-Self-control over your actions.
-Self-control over your thoughts, feelings and emotions.
+Control over your mind.
+Control over your actions.
+Control over your thoughts.
+Control over your feelings and emotions.

 Now, chances are that none of this is new to you.